rajeshvkothari/oom/Int_Honolulu.md

 		In an Argo workflow, there is two ways/method for executing argo template.

-        - containerSet : Add one line description
+        - containerSet : A container set templates is similar to a normal container or script template, but allows you to     specify multiple containers to run within a single pod.

 	      - For using containerSet based argo template set: